Softeq/dotnet-guidelines/14_Naming.md

 public event EventHandler<SearchArgs> Search;
 ```

-## Use -ing and -ed to express pre-events and post-events (SDCS-1417) [2]
-For example, a close event that is raised before a window is closed would be called `Closing`, and one that is raised after the window is closed would be called `Closed`.
-Don't use `Before` or `After` prefixes or suffixes to indicate pre and post events.

-Suppose you want to define events related to the deletion of an object.
-Avoid defining the `Deleting` and `Deleted` events as `BeginDelete` and `EndDelete`.
-Define those events as follows:
-* Deleting: Occurs just before the object is getting deleted
-* Delete: Occurs when the object needs to be deleted by the event handler.
-* Deleted: Occurs when the object is already deleted.

-**Important:** To clarify moment of event execution summary for the event should be written describing exact moment of time when event would be raised
-Example:
-* Deleting (Summary: event is raised before deleting)
-* Deleted (Summary: event is raised after deleting is finished)

-**Note:** Avoid events that have undetermined moment of execution like

-Deleting (Summary: Event is raised at some point while deleting executes)

 ## Prefix an event handler with On (SDCS-1418) [2]
 It is good practice to prefix the method that handles an event with On.
 For example, a method that handles the Closing event can be named `OnClosing`.